moodle/devdocs/general/contentguidelines/02-styleguide/grammar.md

 > Example: Three days left to get early bird tickets.

 - To separate thousands and millions, use commas.

 - To indicate decimal points, use periods.

 > Example: 1,000 (one thousand); 3.14 (three point one four)

 - Always use a country code with phone numbers.

-- For units of measure, use lowercase letters and don't leave a space before the unit
+- For units of measure, use lowercase letters and a nonbreaking space (&amp;nbsp) before the unit.

-> Example: 121km, not 121 km.
+> Example: 121 km, not 121km.

 - When you write a decimal, include a leading zero before the decimal point.